segmentio/segment-docs/src/connections/sources/catalog/libraries/server/csharp/index.md

 ## Getting started

 > info ""
-> If you'd like to migrate to Analytics-CSharp from a different library, follow the steps in the [Analytics-CSharp migration guide](/docs/connections/sources/catalog/libraries/server/csharp/migration-guide/).
+> If you'd like to migrate to Analytics-CSharp from Analytics.NET or Analytics.Xamarin, follow the steps in the [Analytics-CSharp migration guide](/docs/connections/sources/catalog/libraries/server/csharp/migration-guide/).

 To get started with the Analytics-CSharp library: